Masato Kawabata: Other drifting competition

 With D1GP expansion to China, Kawabata compete in D1GP China with his own built car.
 After coming third in inaugural season, he win the championship the following year an continued to compete until series is stopped after 2018.
-With D1GP reviving its overseas expansion, Kawabata start to compete in D1GP Thailand and Southeast Asia for Drive to Drift which is a team formed by his former teammate and Thai driver Daychapond Toyingcharoen.
+With D1GP reviving its overseas expansion, Kawabata start to compete in D1GP Thailand and Southeast Asia for Drive to Drift which is a team formed by his former teammate and Thai driver Daychapon Toyingcharoen.
 In 2023 he win the D1GP Southeast Asia title after competing in all Thailand and Malaysian round of the series.

 Kawabata compete in the inaugural FIA Intercontinental Drift Cup at Odaiba which is the first drifting competition held under FIA driving the same Nissan GT-R he use in D1GP where he become the inaugural champion after winning the first leg and runner-up in second leg.
 He continued to compete in the next two edition of the competition but unable to reclaim the championship.

 In 2019 Kawabata compete for Forward Auto in Russia Drift Series GP driving a 180SX however due to COVID-19 pandemics he's unable to compete in 2020.
 He returned to the competition in 2021 once again driving 180SX but he personally built it himself.
 Unfortunately he is unable to participate for full season due to travel restrictions.

+Outside of drifting

+Rally raid

+Kawabata make his rallying debut at 2019 Asia Cross Country Rally driving for Flex Show Aikawa Racing with Toyo Tires driving a Toyota Land Cruiser where he finished second in class.
+Due to COVID-19 pandemic, the team unable to compete until 2024 where Kawabata return now with fellow D1GP driver Daychapon Toyingcharoen as his co-driver.
+The pair won their class and finished and sixteenth overall.

+Endurance racing

+Kawabata make his endurance racing debut at 2018 25 Hours of Thunderhill driving a Nissan GT-R NISMO.
+He returned to the competition the following year this time driving an Audi R8 GT4.

+In 2025, as a part of Toyo Tires Nurburgring program, Kawabata debut in Nürburgring Langstrecken-Serie driving a Toyota Supra in VT2-RWD claas in round 1 and 6 and aiming to compete in Nurburgring 24 hours race the following year.
+He returned to NLS the following year for the opening round but due to bad weather the race is cancelled.
+His position is replaced by his D1GP teammate Hideyuki Fujino at the following round due to his commitment in Asia Cross Country Rally.
+He returned to NLS for the 6th round of the season.

+Kawabata make his Nürburgring 24 Hours debut on the 2026 edition of the race alongside fellow Toyo Tires drifter, Jin Horino and Hokuto Matsuyama and Gran Turismo champion, Takuma Miyazono driving the same Toyota Supra used in NLS where the team finished fourth in class.